-- IT-4.1 The College will assess community requirements and use of the network infrastructure to identify resources necessary to meet projected growth. - IT-4.2 The College will evaluate emerging technologies and identify technical support requirements based on the methods, timetable, priorities and resources that are necessary.
+- IT-4.1 Assess community requirements and use of the network infrastructure to identify resources necessary to meet projected growth.
+(1, 2, 3, 4, 5, 6) - IT-4.2 Evaluate emerging technologies and identify technical support requirements based on the methods, timetable, priorities and resources that are necessary.